Aliases for MMP7 Gene

 GeneCards Summary for MMP7 Gene

 MMP7 (Matrix Metallopeptidase 7) is a Protein Coding gene.
 Diseases associated with MMP7 include Brain Glioblastoma Multiforme and Light Chain Deposition Disease.
-Among its related pathways are Degradation of the extracellular matrix and Syndecan-1-mediated signaling events.
+Among its related pathways are AGE/RAGE pathway and Degradation of the extracellular matrix.
 GO annotations related to this gene include peptidase activity and metallopeptidase activity.
-An important paralog of this gene is MMP10.
+An important paralog of this gene is MMP3.

 UniProtKB/Swiss-Prot for MMP7 Gene